Response Updates

 At the end of the trust’s term, the remaining assets in the trust are distributed to one or more charitable organizations specified by the donor.

 This distribution generates a charitable deduction for the donor, which can help reduce their taxable income.
+Additionally, by removing the contributed assets from their estate, they may reduce estate taxes.

 There are two primary types of CRTs.

-2. Charitable Remainder Unitrust (CRUT): With a CRUT, the beneficiaries receive a fixed percentage of the trust’s value, as revalued annually.
+2. Charitable Remainder Unitrust (CRUT): With a CRUT, the beneficiaries receive a percentage of the trust’s value, as revalued annually.
 This means that if the trust assets appreciate in value, the beneficiaries’ payments increase, potentially providing a hedge against inflation.

 Charitable Gift Annuities